Isaiah Rashad: 2014–2016: The Sun's Tirade and further recognition

 From March 1 to June 1, 2014, Rashad toured with ScHoolboy Q for the entirety of his international tour supporting his third studio album Oxymoron.
 On May 5, 2014, XXL revealed Rashad was included in their annual freshman class, alongside fellow up-and-comers Chance the Rapper, Ty Dolla $ign, Rich Homie Quan, Vic Mensa, August Alsina, Troy Ave, Kevin Gates, Lil Bibby, Jon Connor, Lil Durk and Jarren Benton.
 On July 18, 2014, Rashad performed at the Pitchfork Music Festival.
 The following year, it was announced that Rashad will be included in a docu-series by Sprite, which will support the brand's "Obey Your Verse" Lyrical Collection.

 On August 30, 2015, Rashad tweeted that he had completed and turned in his anticipated follow-up project to Cilvia Demo, and that it would be released soon.
 On September 20, 2015, Anthony "Top Dawg" Tiffith stated that new material from Rashad would arrive by the end of 2015.
 On September 23, 2015, Rashad released a new single entitled "Nelly", to critical acclaim.
 It was later confirmed by Rashad through a deleted tweet, that his upcoming follow-up project would be his debut studio album.
 On January 14, 2016, the album's second single, "Smile", was released on the internet to positive reception.

 In August 2016, he released the single "Free Lunch" to wide acclaim, and later confirmed his debut studio album's release date.
 After releasing two new tracks, "I Mean" and "Park", Rashad released his debut studio album, titled The Sun's Tirade, on September 2, 2016, to widespread critical acclaim.
 The album debuted at number 17 on the US Billboard 200, selling 19,000 copies its first week.

-On October 24, 2016, Rashad announced his first U.S. headlining tour, the Lil Sunny Tour, via Twitter, stopping in 22 cities and set to begin in January 2017.
-In response to several sold-out shows, Rashad announced that his tour would extend into 24 additional cities, as well as adding second shows in Chicago, Boston and New York.
+Rashad's first U.S. headlining tour, the Lil Sunny Tour, began in January 2017 and stopped in 22 cities.
+In response to several sold-out shows, Rashad extended the tour into 24 additional cities, as well as adding second shows in Chicago, Boston and New York.